 Difficulty in Obtaining the 45L Tax Credit

-This difficulty is worthwhile for those building multiple energy efficient units (no more than three-stories above grade).
-A project of thirty qualified dwelling units constitutes $60,000 is tax savings.
+This difficulty is worthwhile for those building multiple energy-efficient units (no more than three stories above grade).
+A project of thirty qualified dwelling units constitutes $60,000 in tax savings.
 And for accounting firms and CPAs, the 45L tax credit is an opportunity to better serve and attract contractor clients.

-Offering expert navigation of eligibility requirements, third-party certifiers, and of course claiming the credit is a valuable service.
-One not offered by many financial professionals, creating an added way to:
+Offering expert navigation of eligibility requirements, third-party certifiers, and of course, claiming the credit is a valuable service.
+One not provided by many financial professionals, creating an added way to: